T Third Street: Service

 The T Third operates seven days a week, beginning at 5 a.m. weekdays, 6 a.m.
 Saturdays and 8 a.m.
 Sundays, operating until 1 a.m.
 Service is provided by the overnight bus during the hours that rail service is not running.
 On weekends, T Third Street Bus service runs from 5am until the start of rail service.
 The bus line largely follows the rail line, but it uses surface streets to parallel sections where the rail line has dedicated rights-of-way.

 History

 Background

+Regular horsecar service along Kentucky Street commenced on May 5, 1867 under the ownership of the Potrero and Bay View Railroad.
+Cars initially ran south from the Third and Townsend Depot to the cutting in the Potrero.
+The line was extended to the Uplands south of Islais Creek (an area then called South San Francisco) that August.
+The single track was laid on the side of the roadway and did not have passing points, so patrons needed to transfer cars half way along the route to make the full trip.
+The Potrero and Bay View Railroad was amalgamated into the Market Street Railway in 1893.

-Third Street (and its extensions south) had streetcar service operated by the Market Street Railway until 1941, when repaving allowed the transit operator to replace the line with buses.
+The line was converted to electric streetcar operation with service beginning in January 1895 — a move hailed as a major upgrade.
+It was operated as such until 1941, when repaving allowed the transit operator to replace the line with buses.
 The 15 Third Street bus was discontinued with the beginning of light rail service.